varunsob/go-explore/README.md

 Foursquare APIs are used here to fetch the venue information.

 This version is an MVP and is best viewed on a mobile device.

+Note: Foursquare API for fetching venue images has been used but the API hits ratelimits frequently.
+This will then show the default fallback image for each venue.
+The limits will reset every 24hours.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.